 With that said, some growing years are obviously going to be better than others.

 They only produce their wine varietals in small lots with a strong commitment to producing the highest quality wine possible.

-Ryan Sherman – “We are all about from the vine to the barrel to the bottle – Generally speaking the wine spends 2 years in the barrels then 2 years in the bottles before it’s released to public.”
+Ryan Sherman – “We are all about from the vine to the barrel to the bottle – Generally speaking the wine spends 2 years in barrels then 2 years in bottles before it’s released to the public.”

 Fields Family Wines and Tasting Rooms are located in the Lodi Wine Region just south of Sacramento California.
 The Lodi Wine region’s claim to fame in the winemaking world is it’s classic Mediterranean climate and its deep, fertile sandy loam soils, the perfect environment for the production of world-class wines.
 Cooling Delta breezes that flow through the area in the evenings moderates the high daytime temperatures.
 This creates an ideal growing condition for many varieties of grapes.
 Because of this, the area provides a great opportunity to craft this award winning Fields Family Wines Tempranillo.